estructuraPy/IdentiTwin/docs/source/modules/performance_monitor.rst

 Overview
 --------

-The ``performance_monitor`` module provides system performance tracking and monitoring capabilities:

-* CPU and memory usage monitoring
-* Data acquisition performance metrics
-* Sensor response time analysis
-* System health checks
-* Resource utilization tracking
+The ``performance_monitor`` module tracks and logs key performance indicators (KPIs) for the IdentiTwin system, focusing on data acquisition timing and system resource usage.
+It provides the `PerformanceMonitor` class for these tasks.

 Key Features
 -----------

-* Real-time performance metrics
+* Real-time sampling rate calculation: Determines actual sampling rates for accelerometers and LVDTs based on timestamps.
+* Timing jitter calculation: Measures the standard deviation of sample periods (jitter) in milliseconds.
-* Resource usage optimization
+* Resource monitoring (optional): Tracks CPU and memory usage if the `psutil` library is available.
-* Performance bottleneck detection
-* System health status reporting
-* Performance data logging
-* Automated alerts for performance issues
+* Performance logging: Logs metrics (rates, jitter, CPU/memory usage, uptime) to a CSV file at regular intervals.
+* Status reporting: Generates formatted strings summarizing current performance for display.
+* Background operation: Runs monitoring tasks in a separate thread.